Markings on Swedish Bayonets

 1. General

 1.1.
-Manufacturing
+General

 The 18'th century bayonet was normally manufactured in three parts; the socket, the shank and blade, and the butterfly bolt.
 The socket was often made from scrapped musket barrels, that was welded to the shank.